-The ETSU Department of Computer and Information Sciences (CSCI) undergraduate program offers three concentrations:
+The ETSU Department of Computing undergraduate program offers three concentrations:

 The 2012-2013 Advisement Booklet contains all of the requirements for our three concentrations.

-The concentrations share a core of computer and information science courses that give students a strong background in programming, design, computer organization, database management, networking, and software engineering.
+The concentrations share a core of computing courses that give students a strong background in programming, design, computer organization, database management, networking, and software engineering.

-They emphasize practical skills needed to succeed in careers in computer and information sciences, including technical skills, written and oral communication, project management, and teamwork.
+They emphasize practical skills needed to succeed in careers in computing, including technical skills, written and oral communication, project management, and teamwork.

 Graduates work throughout the region and nation, at highly competitive salaries and in a wide variety of industries.
 In addition, many of our graduates go on to further studies, including the department's Master's programs.